sipsorcery-org/sipsorcery/README.md

  ## Road Map

- As of March 2021 the road map for this project is:
+ As of Apr 2021 the road map for this project is:

- - Rewrite the WebRTC SCTP implementation to improve the data channel support.
-In progress.
+ - ~~Rewrite the WebRTC SCTP implementation to improve the data channel support.
+In progress.~~ Done
  - Complete the VP8 .NET port to determine if a .NET video codec is feasible.
-In progress at [VP8.Net](https://github.com/sipsorcery-org/VP8.Net).
+In progress (could take a long time...) at [VP8.Net](https://github.com/sipsorcery-org/VP8.Net).
  - Write cool WebRTC apps on [Xamarin](https://dotnet.microsoft.com/apps/xamarin), [MAUI](https://github.com/dotnet/maui), [Unity](https://unity.com/) etc. without any native library hassles!

 ## Installation